omertuc/rhods-entitled-mirror/auth/README.md

 │          # private key along with a client CSR (Certificate Signing Request), then uses the │          # CA files to mint a client certificate out of the client CSR.
 The resulting client │          # certificate and client private key are placed in the `client` directory.
+│          # The client certificate and key are also concatenated into `generated_client_creds.pem`.
 ├── ca # A directory containing scripts and files for the CA │   ├── csr.cnf # an `openssl req` configuration file, with organization name & country details for the CA.
 │   ├── gen_ca.sh # A script for generating a CA private key and corresponding certificate.